 (e) Section 5(c) is deleted in its entirety and replaced by the following:

-"Events of Default and Illegality.
+"Events of Default, Illegality and Force Majeure Event.

-If an event or circumstance which would otherwise constitute or give rise to an Event of Default also constitutes an Illegality, it will be treated as an Illegality and will not constitute an Event of Default."
+(i) If an event or circumstance which would otherwise constitute or give rise to an Event of Default under Section 5(a)(i) or Section 5(a)(iii) insofar as such event or circumstance relates to the failure to make any payment or delivery also constitutes (or would, with the lapse of time, constitute) an Illegality or a Force Majeure Event, it will not constitute an Event of Default.

+(ii) Subject to Section 5(c)(i), if an event or circumstance which would otherwise constitute or give rise to an Event of Default or a Termination Event (other than an Illegality or a Force Majeure Event) also constitutes (or would, with the lapse of time, constitute) an Illegality or a Force Majeure Event, it will not constitute an Illegality or a Force Majeure Event.

+(iii) If an event or circumstance which would otherwise constitute or give rise to a Force Majeure Event also constitutes an Illegality, it will not constitute a Force Majeure Event."

 (f) Section 6(b)(i) is deleted in its entirety and replaced by the following:

 "(i) Notice.
-If a Termination Event occurs, an Affected Party will, promptly upon becoming aware of it, notify the other party, specifying the nature of that Termination Event and each Affected Transaction and will also give such other information about that Termination Event as the other party may reasonably require."
+If a Termination Event other than a Force Majeure Event occurs, an Affected Party will, promptly upon becoming aware of it, notify the other party, specifying the nature of that Termination Event and each Affected Transaction and will also give such other information about that Termination Event as the other party may reasonably require.
+If a Force Majeure Event occurs, or if an event or circumstance arises that would, with the lapse of time, constitute a Force Majeure Event, each party will use all reasonable efforts, promptly upon becoming aware of it, to notify the other party, specifying the nature of that event or circumstance and will also give such other information about that event or circumstance as the other party may reasonably require."

 (g) The first paragraph of Section 6(b)(ii) is deleted and replaced by the following:

 "(ii) Transfer to Avoid Termination Event.
-If either an Illegality under Section 5(b)(i)(1) or a Tax Event occurs and there is only one Affected Party, or if a Tax Event Upon Merger occurs and the Burdened Party is the Affected Party, the Affected Party will, as a condition to its right to designate an Early Termination Date under Section 6(b)(iv), use all reasonable efforts (which will not require such party to incur a loss, excluding immaterial, incidental expenses) to transfer within 20 days after it gives notice under Section 6(b)(i) all its rights and obligations under this Agreement in respect of the Affected Transactions to another of its Offices or Affiliates so that such Termination Event ceases to exist."
+If a Tax Event occurs and there is only one Affected Party, or if a Tax Event Upon Merger occurs and the Burdened Party is the Affected Party, the Affected Party will, as a condition to its right to designate an Early Termination Date under Section 6(b)(iv), use all reasonable efforts (which will not require such party to incur a loss, excluding immaterial, incidental expenses) to transfer within 20 days after it gives notice under Section 6(b)(i) all its rights and obligations under this Agreement in respect of the Affected Transactions to another of its Offices or Affiliates so that such Termination Event ceases to exist."

 (h) Section 6(b)(iii) is deleted in its entirety and replaced by the following:

 "(iii) Two Affected Parties.
-If an Illegality under Section 5(b)(i)(1) or a Tax Event occurs and there are two Affected Parties, each party will use all reasonable efforts to reach agreement within 30 days after notice thereof is given under Section 6(b)(i) on action to avoid that Termination Event."
+If a Tax Event occurs and there are two Affected Parties, each party will use all reasonable efforts to reach agreement within 30 days after notice thereof is given under Section 6(b)(i) on action to avoid that Termination Event."

 (i) Section 6(b)(iv) is deleted in its entirety and replaced by the following: